200ok-ch/organice/contrib/organice-webdav-post/Readme.md

 * Receive an HTTP post with a message to post to an Org file in organice

-These scripts *directly* update Org files on your WebDAV server
+These scripts *directly* update Org files on your WebDAV server.
+You can use this script directly from your web browser or through automation tools (such as Mailgun or IFTTT) to post tasks directly to Org files.

 *NOTES*:
   - This set of scripts was designed to be modular and used
   - There is limited content checking - so please be careful with what you post
   - Watch out for race conditions if you edit your Org files in multiple places simultaneously
+  - The =organice_inbox.sh= script assumes a deadline of today for convenience

 ** Configuring the scripts